AILab-FOI/PRRI-HoloGameV2026/README.md

 ```

 Use your mobile device to open the controller interface in the browser at the IP address of your computer on port 5000.

+# Credits

+A previous version of this game has been developed [here](https://github.com/AILab-FOI/PRRI-HoloGameV2024/tree/main) and [here](https://github.com/AILab-FOI/PRRI-HoloGameV2025).

 ## Acknowledgements